Madh93/karakeepbot/README.md

 ### Overriding with environment variables

-Additionally, you can overridethe configuration values using environment variables that begin with the prefix `HOARDERBOT_`.
+Additionally, you can override the configuration values using environment variables that begin with the prefix `HOARDERBOT_`.
 This allows you to customize your setup without needing to modify any configuration file:

 ```sh
 HOARDERBOT_LOGGING_LEVEL=debug HOARDERBOT_TELEGRAM_ALLOWLIST=chat_id_1,chat_id_2 hoarderbot